vmayoral/beagle-ros/README.md

 USAGE
 =====

-Get an Angstrom distribution following http://www.angstrom-distribution.org/building-angstrom.
+* Get an Angstrom distribution following http://www.angstrom-distribution.org/building-angstrom.

-Put the MLO, u-boot and FS in the SD card as explained in http://downloads.angstrom-distribution.org/demo/beaglebone/.
+* Put the MLO, u-boot and FS in the SD card as explained in http://downloads.angstrom-distribution.org/demo/beaglebone/.

+* Install all the packages for ROS in Angstrom sourcing `scripts/install-ros-angstrom.sh`.

-source the *ros-angstrom.sh*.
+* source `/usr/setup.bash`.

+* run `roscore`.